-3.20 To achieve these objectives the Development Commissioner for Handlooms has launched a number of schemes aimed at the all round development of the handloom sector, including the following:-
+3.20 To achieve these objectives the Development Commissioner for Handlooms has launched a number of schemes aimed at the all round development of the handloom sector, including the following:

-- (i) Intensive Development Projects in 25 selected areas. - (ii) Export Production Projects in 21 selected areas. - (iii) Schemes for increasing co-operative coverage by giving loans to weavers for purchase of shares in primary societies. - (iv) Schemes for improving marketing in the cooperative sector by strengthening share capital base of the apex societies. - (v) Schemes for strengthening the corporate sector by giving contributions to the equity base of Handloom Corporations. - (vi) Schemes for establishment of processing facilities for the handloom sector all over the country. - (vii) Arrangement for supply of yarn to handloom weavers at reasonable prices through some kind of public distribution system. - (viii) Schemes for continued employment by production of controlled cloth in the handloom sector. - (ix) Arrangements for Government initiative in the purchase of handloom cloth for its own use. - (x) Schemes for publicity of handloom fabrics by way of trade fairs and exhibitions; and - (xi) Schemes for supply of Research and Development inputs to the handloom industry.
+- (i) Intensive Development Projects in 25 selected areas. - (ii) Export Production Projects in 21 selected areas. - (iii) Schemes for increasing co-operative coverage by giving loans to weavers for purchase of shares in primary societies. - (iv) Schemes for improving marketing in the cooperative sector by strengthening share capital base of the apex societies. - Handloom Corporations. - (vi) Schemes for establishment of processing facilities for the handloom sector all over the coun- - (vii) Arrangement for supply of yarn to handloom weavers at reasonable prices through some kind of public distribution system. - (viii) Schemes for continued employment by production of controlled cloth in the handloom sector. - (ix) Arrangements for Government initiative in the purchase of handloom cloth for its own use. - (x) Schemes for publicity of handloom fabrics by way of trade fairs and exhibitions; and - (xi) Schemes for supply of Research and Development inputs to the handloom industry.